mfenniak/dynamodb_fdw/README.md

 # DynamoDB Foreign Data Wrapper for PostgreSQL

-dynamodb_fdw allows for the querying and modification of data stored in AWS DyanmoDB tables from PostgreSQL.
+dynamodb_fdw allows for the querying and modification of data stored in AWS DynamoDB tables from PostgreSQL.

 ## Why?